jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 ---
 This blog post is about my experience using [FoundationPose](https://nvlabs.github.io/FoundationPose/) with [LangSAM](https://github.com/luca-medeiros/lang-segment-anything).
 It is meant to provide advice for others and qualitative third-party results for reference.

 **TLDR;** FoundationPose plus LangSAM works somewhat well off-the-shelf, but struggles significantly with small objects and occlusion.
-I was able to greatly improve results on some tasks by adding a temporal consistency score and some manual annotations to the data.
+I was able to improve results on some tasks by adding an L1 temporal consistency score on bounding boxes and a few data annotations.
 The model/code has no built-in way of dealing with objects going out-of-frame or complete occlusion, which is a big practical limitation.
-We are still looking for ways to improve results (including switching to different pose estimation models).
-We only provide qualitative results videos for comparision, since we don't have ground-truth object states in the real world to compare against.
+We are still looking for ways or newer models to improve results.
 Also, see the [Conclusion](#conclusion).

 <!-- Object state is an important property required for many robot planning methods.
 In simulation, this is readily available, but in the real world it must be measured or estimated.
 In our case, we were working on a data augmentation method that required object pose.
 I decided to use FoundationPose based on the recommendation of some of my colleagues.
 This was my first time using a pose tracking model, as they have recently only become good.
 Previously, I've used [AprilTags](https://april.eecs.umich.edu/software/apriltag) to track object poses. -->